querkmachine/encyclopedia-robotica/src/wiki/Zoomorphic_robot.md

 Killer robot dogs inspired by those manufactured by Boston Dynamics are the primary antagonists of the _Black Mirror_ episode "Metalhead".

 ## In the robotkin community

+Although uncommon, robotkin individuals may choose to express themselves as zoomorphic robots.